sapcc/swift-account-caretaker/README.md

 # Details
 `swift-account-caretaker` is able to handle multiple keystone backends.
-This is helpful, if your swift cluster is setup to server multiple keystone clusters (e.g. if you deploy multiple swift-proxies, connected to different keystones.
+This is helpful, if your swift cluster is set up to serve multiple keystone clusters (e.g. if you deploy multiple swift-proxies, connected to different keystones).
 Caretaker expects in general, that the configured user can get a domain scoped token to verify the project.
 It can also be configured with a keystone admin wide access.
 In that case `scraped: true ` must be set and all domains and projects of a keystone project will be scraped.

-Examples config:
+Example config:
 ```yaml
 common:
   os_auth_url: https://<KEYSTONE>:5000/v3